HwWobbe/WipHww/README.md

 * make more use of StackEdit to ensure copies exist
 * link to AdManCa (now live) & DataFix & ...
 * evaluate the newest CurbSide version
-* investigate and repair TW5 saveFails at Dfx.
-Confirmed these are local to SysH and may be SysD Azure interactions.
 * consider scheduling MicroTasks via RnA, especially as work expands into Open Source technologies that can scale well
 * investigate "deployment"(s)
 * consider https://github.com/actions (especially for Azure, even if there are fees)